onflow/cadence/docs/language.md

     // callable in all scopes, which deposits a fungible token
     // into this fungible token.
     //
-    // The given token must be of the same type – a deposit of another
-    // type is not possible.
-    //
     // No precondition is required to check the given token's balance
     // is positive, as this condition is already ensured by
     // the field requirement.
+    //
+    // The parameter type `{FungibleToken}` is the type of any resource
+    // that implements the resource interface `FungibleToken`.
     //
     pub fun deposit(_ token: @{FungibleToken}) {
         post {